-Furthermore, Amendment 20A (SAFMC 2012) redistributed inactive shares that removed eligibility to fish for wreckfish by some shareholders.
-Amendment 20A (SAFMC 2012) defined inactive shares as shares belonging to any ITQ shareholder who had not reported wreckfish landings between April 16, 2006, and January 14, 2011, and revert inactive shares for redistribution among active shareholders.
+Furthermore, Amendment 20A (SAFMC 2012) reverted shares to NMFS that were determined to be inactive, thereby removing some shareholders' ability to fish for wreckfish or sell their annual coupons.
+Amendment 20A defined inactive shares as shares belonging to any ITQ shareholder who had not reported wreckfish landings between April 16, 2006, and January 14, 2011, and reverted inactive shares to NMFS for redistribution among active shareholders.
 Reverted shares were redistributed to remaining shareholders based on their wreckfish landings history from April 16, 2006, through January 14, 2011.

-A list of all wreckfish shareholders and wreckfish permit holders are available on the Southeast Regions webpage of frequently asked Freedom of Information Act requests.
+A list of all wreckfish shareholders and wreckfish permit holders are available on the Southeast Region's webpage of frequently asked Freedom of Information Act requests.12

-4.3 Participation in the IFQ program
+4.2 Participation in the IFQ program

-Participation in the Wreckfish ITQ program has changed over time (Table 4.3.1).
-The number of shareholders over time has decreased from the base line time period to the review time period.
-The decrease in the number of shareholders was directly related to Amendment 20A, where either shareholders transferred all of their shares to an active shareholder or NMFS revoked and redistributed shares from inactive shareholders.
-Not all shareholders are actively fishing.
-Each year there were between 5-8 vessels landing at least one pound of wreckfish.
+Participation in the Wreckfish ITQ program has changed over time (Table 4.2.1).
+The number of shareholders over time has decreased from the baseline time period to the review time period.
+The decrease in the number of shareholders was directly related to Amendment 20A (SAFMC 2012), where either shareholders with inactive shares transferred their shares to active shareholders, or the inactive shares were reverted to NMFS and then redistributed to active shareholders.
+Most but not all shareholders were actively fishing in every year during the current review time period.
+There have been between 5-8 vessels landing at least one pound of wreckfish in each year during the baseline and the review time periods.